Richard Childress Racing: Car No. 2 history

 On September 14, 2021, it was announced that Sheldon Creed will drive the No. 2 car full-time in 2022 replacing Snider.
 On April 12, 2022, crew chief Jeff Stankiewicz was suspended for four races after the car lost a ballast during the 2022 Call 811 Before You Dig 250 at Martinsville Speedway.
 At the September Darlington race, Creed scored a career-best second place after engaging in a three-car battle with race winner Noah Gragson and Kyle Larson on the closing laps.

+Creed started the 2023 season with a 34th place DNF at Daytona.
+Despite not winning a race, he stayed consistent enough to make the playoffs.
+On September 12, crew chief Jeff Stankiewicz was suspended for the Bristol playoff race and fined US$10,000 after the car was found to have two loose lug nuts following the Kansas race.
+On October 11, Creed announced he will not return to RCR in 2024.